 Each student and their invited guests participate in Person Centered Planning (PCP) each semester.
 The results of the plan determines the level and direction of academic involvement.
 The STAR (Students Transitioning to Adult Roles) planning process is used, which includes the areas of Academic Enrichment, Independent Living, Self-Determination, Campus & Community Engagement, and Career Development & Employment.

 In order to achieve outcomes of employment and independence, the project is structured into three areas:

 - Academics & Campus Activities: P2I students take UNR college classes with typical peers.
 Classroom supports for students in this program are individualized based on need and come from a variety of resources, including SRC.
 Students have an educational coach assisting them in class, if needed.
 In addition, students in the Developmental Disabilities Minor program have the opportunity to earn three credits in an independent study class as tutors for Path to Independent students.
 Daily study sessions are offered for P2I students to get assistance with reading assignments and homework.
 In preparation for living a full, productive life, students are encouraged to participate in campus activities such as clubs/organizations and sports activities.
 Mentors assist them to become active members of the university community.

 - Independent Living: An important aspect of college life for all students is learning to live independently.
-This is a challenging area for students with IDD and their families.
-Path To Independence staff assist each student to access community services that will lead to the desired independent living outcomes in the PCP.
-Each semester, one inclusive independent living class is provided to P2I students and is open to others in the community.
-Topics include Relationships & Sexuality, Self-Determination, Money Matters, and Nutrition/Cooking.
-In addition, public transportation travel training is offered through NNCIL.
+Path To Independence staff assists each student to access community services that will lead to the desired independent living outcomes in the PCP.
+Each semester, one independent living class is provided to P2I students and is open to others in the community.
+Topics include Relationships & Sexuality, Self-Advocacy/Self-Determination, Money Matters, and Soft Skills to Pay the Bills.
+In addition, public transportation travel training is available.